dotnet/orleans/Orleans-Streams/Streams-Programming-APIs.md

 Grain implementation class can have an attribute `[ImplicitStreamSubscription("MyStreamNamespace")]`.
 This

-### Fully Managed and Reliable

-Orleans streams are **reliable** and their lifecycle is managed transparently by Orleans Streaming Runtime.
-Specifically, Orleans uses a runtime component called **Streaming Pub Sub** which serves as a rendezvous point for stream consumers and stream producers.
-Pub Sub tracks all stream subscriptions, persists them, and matches stream consumers with stream producers.
-In addition to Pub Sub, Orleans Streaming Runtime delivers events from producers to consumers, manages all runtime resources allocated to actively used streams, and transparently garbage collects runtime resources from unused streams.

 ### Grains and Orleans clients

 Orleans streams work **uniformly across grains and Orleans clients**.
 That is, exactly the same APIs can be used inside a grain and in an Orleans client to produce and consume events.
 This greatly simplifies the application logic, making special client-side APIs, such as Grain Observers, redundant.